iSaluki/phhs6/content/sixth/Business/Units/fh/Distribution.md

 - Retailers can order smaller amounts of product from wholesalers.
 - A wholesaler makes money by buying at a lower price from the producer and adding their profit margin onto the price paid by the retailer.

+### Agents

+- Specialist type of distributor
+- Does not hold stock
+- Tend to operate in the tertiary sector (services)
+	- Travel
+	- Insurance
+	- Publishing
+- Earn a commission based on sales achieved

+### Direct vs Indirect Distribution channels

+- Direct Distribution
+	- Channel where a producer and consumer deal directly with each other without the involvement of an intermediary
+- Indirect Distribution
+	- Involves the use of intermediaries between the producer and consumer

+### Factors to consider

+- Nature of the product
+	- Perishable/fragile
+	- Technical/complex
+	- Type of product
+	- Desired image for the product

 [Business](/Business)